JaKooLit/Debian-Hyprland/README.md

 - `./install-scripts/sddm.sh` - to reinstall sddm

 > [!IMPORTANT]
-> DO NOT CD into install-scripts directory as script as it will fail.
-Scripts are designed to ran outside install-scripts directory for installation logging purposes.
+> DO NOT CD into `install-scripts` directory to run any of those scripts
+> The scripts are designed to ran outside `install-scripts` directory.
+> If you do the scripts will fail.

 #### 🛣️ Roadmap